 Before grilling lettuce (firm varieties like romaine, endive, and radicchio work best) rinse and dry well as damp lettuce will steam on the grill, resulting in limp leaves.
 Cut lettuce heads in half but leave the root ends intact to hold the leaves together as you grill.

-Leslee Miller, Certified Sommelier of Amusée shares her favorite pairings.
+Certified Sommelier of sip better, an online tasting club, shares her favorite pairing.

 2014 Brewer-Clifton Sta.
 Rita Hills Chardonnay

 To round out the flavors of the corn and its fixings, pair with this gorgeous Santa Barbara County Chardonnay.
 It’s toasty, with hints of lemon curd and yellow apple.
 Creamy and delicious!

 This Californian wine is just as its label describes: juicy and lovely with notes of bursting red and blue fruits and just a hint of tobacco.
 The perfect combination with pork.

 For a refreshing pairing, match avocados and grilled romaine with this light Chilean rosé from the Leyda Valley that boasts notes of cherry, strawberry, and tangerine.